rdiez/Tools/OpenVPN/README.txt

       You will need to adjust at least the 'remote' setting.

     - Edit the create-client.sh script according to your system.
 You need to edit at least CERTIFICATES_DIRNAME.
       Use the script to create the client certificates.
-The client computer only actually needs the .ovpn file.
+A Windows client computer only actually needs the .ovpn file.
+      However, separate files are more convenient when using a Linux computer with the NetworkManager.
+The files are shared secret ta.key, root certificate ca.crt, and client certificate files .crt and .key.

     - There is no need to ever revoke a certificate, just remove its common name from the allowed-clients.txt file on the OpenVPN server.